DevopGirl18/alx-low_level_programming/0x14-bit_manipulation/README.md

-This repo has exerxises which help me understand bit manipulation in C programming.
+This repo has exercises which help me understand bit manipulation in C programming.
 Doing hard things.